AlignToSun/everoute-web/README.md

 # run the executable
 ```

+The port of the service is set to 3000.

 ## License

 The project is available under the terms of the **New BSD License** (see LICENSE file).